iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 2 reviews"/>
 </p>

+> i felt safe when first installing this app.. i don't feel safe with it now.. . but was vaccinated April Fools Day.<br> :date: __2021-04-05 23:47:49__

 > My exposures haven't been checked since March 3.
 I've followed the instructions in the FAQs, but it still won't update.
 I even uninstalled and reinstalled the app. 🤷<br> :date: __2021-03-26 00:48:24__

 > Since a recent update I get alert after alert after alert if I don't have BT or GPS enabled.
 One alert is enough.
 I don't want to have this on when I'm at home and I don't want to be constantly spammed with alerts.
 It is enough to make me consider deleting the app, which is counter productive, Virginia.<br> :date: __2021-03-16 10:56:08__